Chinese people have a hard time understanding what is meant by the word “sin.”

 Therefore, when I began my research, I said to myself, “If people can see that honor-shame is a pervasive theme in Romans, then the book cannot be used to over-emphasize law at the expense of all other themes.”
 In this post, I want to show a little bit of Paul’s honor-shame thinking in the book of Romans.

-Notice how explains sin.
-You’ll find it far better suits Eastern cultures that Western cultures.
+Notice how Paul explains sin.
+You’ll find it far better suits Eastern cultures than Western cultures.

 What is the “Romans 23 Principle”?